aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/rendering-and-printing-in-jython/_index.md

 title: Rendering and Printing in Jython – Aspose.Words for Java
 articleTitle: Rendering and Printing in Jython
 linktitle: Rendering and Printing in Jython
-description: "Jython: Rendering and Printing Document using Aspose.Words for Java."
+description: "Rendering and Printing Document using Jython."
 type: docs
 weight: 40
 url: /java/rendering-and-printing-in-jython/